mhetacc/RuntimesConcurrencyDistribution/misc/python.md

 ## Classes

+[...] nothing in Python makes it possible to enforce data hiding, it is all based upon convention.

 By default class memebers are *public* and all member functions are *virtual*.

 [...] *aliases* behave like pointers in some respects.
 For example, passing an object is cheap since only a pointer is passed.